Duchy of Magdeburg

 The Duchy of Magdeburg (Herzogtum Magdeburg) was a province of the Margraviate of Brandenburg from 1680 to 1701 and a province of the German Kingdom of Prussia from 1701 to 1807.
-It replaced the Archbishopric of Magdeburg after its secularization by Brandenburg, giving to the Elector another influent seat to the Reichstag’s College of Princes.
+It replaced the Archbishopric of Magdeburg after its secularization by Brandenburg, giving to the Elector another influential seat to the Reichstag’s College of Princes.
 The duchy's capitals were Magdeburg and Halle, while Burg was another important town.
 Dissolved during the Napoleonic Wars in 1807, its territory was made part of the Province of Saxony in 1815.